fmager/real-time/m1_memory_hierarchies/README.md

-Nudging the programmer (that's you!), to better define your program, not just line-by-line, but as a whole, to constrain these sorts of contentions, is one of the myriad reasons why frameworks like Pytorch can greatly speed up your code, if you help it along.
+Nudging the programmer (that's you!), to better define your program, not just line-by-line, but as a whole, to constrain these sorts of contentions, is one of the myriad reasons why frameworks like PyTorch can greatly speed up your code, if you help it along.

 For a more in-depth explanation on the memory hierarchy see this chapter on [Memory Hierarchy Design](https://www.cs.umd.edu/~meesh/411/CA-online/chapter/memory-hierarchy-design-basics/index.html).